-We compute symmetry-breaking clauses on a per-symmetry basis [9], but consider only irredundant sets of symmetry generators, returned by graph automorphism programs.
-By breaking generator symmetries only, one does not necessarily break all symmetries, except for some cases [9].
-So far, the power of such partial symmetry-breaking has not been evaluated, but we believe that a reasonable coverage is often achieved because an irredundant set of generators contains "maximally independent" symmetries - none of them can be expressed in terms of others.
+As in [11], we compute compute symmetry-breaking clauses on a per-symmetry basis, but will achieve pruning by only processing symmetries from an irredundant set of generators, which can be returned by graph automorphism programs.
+[11] mentions that but by breaking generator symmetries only, one does not necessarily breaks all symmetries except for some cases.
+While no evaluation (empirical or theoretical) is available for the power of such partial symmetry-breaking, we expect it to achieve a reasonable coverage for only a small fraction of the cost entailed by breaking all symmetries.
+This is because an irredundant set of generators contains "maximally independent" symmetries (none of them can be expressed in terms of others).

-Our construction is formulated in terms of cycles of a permutation (cf. [9]).
-For the variable swap (ab) the construction in [9] entails one additional variable and six symmetry-breaking clauses.
-Our construction below entails only one clause.
-First observe that if the cycle (ab) is a symmetry, whenever there is a satisfying assignment with a=0,b=1, there should be a symmetric (equivalent) satisfying assignment with a=1,b=0 and other variables unchanged.
-To allow only the first assignment, we add the symmetry-breaking clause $(\bar{a}+b)$, which can also be interpreted as $(a \le b)$.
-Similarly, to "break" a cycle of length three (abc), we add $(\bar{a}+b)(\bar{b}+c)$, i.e., $(a \le b)(b \le c)$.
-To prevent transitivity violations, one has to choose an ordering of all variables at the beginning, and always use the \le sign consistently with that ordering.
+Unlike that in [11], our construction is formulated in terms of cycles of a permutation, i.e., the format in which permutations are commonly represented.
+First consider the variable swap (ab).
+The construction in [11] entails one additional variable and the total of six symmetry-breaking clauses.
+Our construction below achieves the same effect with only one clause.
+First observe that if the cycle(ab) is a symmetry, whenever there is a satisfying assignment with a = 1, b = 0, there should be a symmetric (equivalent) satisfying assignment with a = 0, b = 1 and other variables unchanged.
+In order to allow only the first assignment, we add the symmetrybreaking clause $(\bar{a} + b)$, which can also be interpreted as (a < b).
+Similarly, in order to "break" a cycle of length three (abc), we add $(\bar{a}+b)(\bar{b}+c)$, i.e., (a < b)(b < c).
+In order to prevent transitivity violations, one has to choose an ordering of all variables at the beginning, and always use the < sign consistently with that ordering.
+Longer cycles require more complex symmetry-breaking clauses, but one can always improve on the construction from [11].
+Nevertheless, we observed that symmetry generators produced for CNF formulae typically have 2-cycles only, and only in rare cases have 3-cycles.
+A cycle of the form $(\bar{a}a)$ means that the value of variable a does not matter, and can be fixed arbitrarily.
+This can be expressed as one-literal symmetry-breaking clause.
+The construction in [11] does not address "phase-shift" symmetries and never results in one-literal clauses.